Ximenacu/Logo_Maker_CH10/README.md

 * Logo text (up to three characters) and color.
 * Logo Shape (circle, triangle, square) and color.

-It uses the NPM Inquirer to collect input from the user and Jest for running unit tests.
+It uses the NPM Inquirer to collect input from the user, FS to generate the svg files and Jest for running unit tests.

-It was developed with the intention of saving developers time and the money the would pay a graphic designer to make logos for their projects.
+It was developed with the intention of saving developers time and money by eliminating the need for a graphic designer.

 ## Table of Contents